electroglyph/contexto_solver/README.md

 ## Embedding model analysis

 After I had my initial code written I noticed that something seemed a little off with the word choices.
-I was using `BAAI/bge-small-en-v1.5` because it's fastembed's default, and it's a good default.
+I was using `BAAI/bge-small-en-v1.5` because it's Fastembed's default, and it's a good default.

 I wanted to compare how my embedding model was ordering top words compared to how contexto.me was ordering them.